skip to content

 3. To explore the central themes of the the collection: love, drinking, politics, poetry, myth.

 The paper will be divided into two sections.
-Each question in Section A will require candidates to comment on an extended passage from the set text (translating only where helpful); Section B will consist of essay questions.
+Each question in Section A will require candidates to comment on an extended passage from the set text (translating only where helpful); each passage will be accompanied by a question.
+Section B will consist of essay questions.
 Candidates will answer three questions, including at least one from each section.

 Course description